- Season & Tickets

 M.F.A. in Drama & Theatre for Youth and Communities

 Originally from Wayne, Pennsylvania, Briana Bower is a M.F.A. candidate in Drama and Theatre for Youth and Communities at UT Austin.
 She received a BA in Theatre with a focus in Theatre Education from Northwestern University, and completed an honors thesis that explored the process of site specific devising with youth.
 While in Chicago, Briana worked with Light Opera Works, School District 65, Dream Big, and Chicago Children's Theatre, specifically with the Red Kite Camp.
 Before coming to UT, she was the Tour Manager for Child’s Play Touring Theatre, where she adapted and performed stories written by students all over the US, led summer camps, and developed cross curriculum story writing guides.
-At UT, Briana hopes to continue to research the power of story in the classroom and how the oral tradition of storytelling can inspire a culture of cross-generational learning.
+At UT, Briana is researching how object/arts-based performance projects impact youth identity formation and perception, and exploring the creation of site specific performative installations that invite audience participation and interaction.

 Tamara Carroll is excited to be joining the Drama and Theatre for Youth and Communities program at UT Austin.
 She graduated with a B.A. in Theatre from Reed College, after which she remained in Portland and founded Action/Adventure Theatre with several friends.
 While producing and directing theatre for twentysomethings by night, by day she brought educational theatre programming to thousands of grade school children throughout Portland and the surrounding suburbs, touring with both Oregon Children's Theatre and Sight Theatre Group on shows addressing renewable energy, healthy eating, energy conservation, bullying, childhood obesity, and peer pressure.
 During the summer, Tamara works as a theatre director and acting instructor at Buck's Rock Creative and Performing Arts Camp, an amazing program where teens explore a variety of visual and performance art mediums in a Montessori style setting.
 She is looking forward to an abundance of self-discovery and illumination in the upcoming years.